 Site Name: Exe Estuary JNCC Site Code: UK11025 Size: 6806.3ha Designation: Ramsar Habitats Regulations Assessment: Data Proforma Site Description The Exe Estuary is located to the east of the National Park.
 The site extends 10 km south from Exeter to the open sea at Dawlish Warren.
 The site encompasses the waters, foreshore, low-lying land, three marshes and an unusual double spit across the mouth of the estuary and sand dunes of Dawlish Warren.
 The site encompasses the waters, foreshore, low-lying land, three marshes and an unusual double spit across the mouth of the estuary and sand dunes of Dawlish Warren.
+The site encompasses the waters, foreshore, low-lying land, three marshes and an unusual double spit across the mouth of the estuary and sand dunes of Dawlish Warren.
 This complex of habitats supports internationally important numbers of wintering and passage waterfowl, as well as populations of breeding birds and nationally important rare plants and invertebrates.
-Qualifying Features Assemblages of international importance Dark-bellied brent goose (Branta bernicla bernicla) Black-tailed godwit (Limosa limosa islandica) Conservation Objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring; The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features rely The population of each of the qualifying features The distribution of the qualifying features within the site.
-Vulnerabilities (includes Vulnerabilities listed on the Natura 2000 Standard Data Form: existing pressures and trends) Modification of cultivation practices- (Threats from inside) Changes in biotic conditions- (Threats from inside & outside) Outdoor sports and leisure activities, recreational activities- (Threats from inside) Changes in abiotic conditions- (Threats from inside & outside) - Changes in abiene conditions- (micais norminiae & obiside)
+Qualifying Features Assemblages of international importance Dark-bellied brent goose (Branta bernicla bernicla) Black-tailed godwit (Limosa limosa islandica) Conservation Objectives Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring; The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features rely The population of each of the qualifying features The distribution of the qualifying features The distribution of the qualifying features Vulnerabilities (includes existing pressures and trends) Vulnerabilities listed on the Natura 2000 Standard Data Form: Modification of cultivation practices- (Threats from inside) Changes in biotic conditions- (Threats from inside & outside) Outdoor sports and leisure activities, recreational activities- (Threats from inside) Changes in abiotic conditions- (Threats from inside & outside)